-The Department will prepare a scope of work statement and request for proposals (RFP) from the consultants on the short list.
-For projects with FHWA oversight, Projects of Division Interest (PoDI) projects, the Department will forward the scope of work statement for FHWA review and approval before soliciting RFPs.
-A Department's scope of work will typically include the following:
+The Local Agency will prepare a scope of work statement and request proposals from the engineering firms on the short list.
+For projects with FHWA oversight, which are identified by FHWA as Projects of Division Interest (PoDI) projects, the Local Agency will forward the scope of work statement to the Department and FHWA for review and approval before soliciting request for proposals (RFPs).
+A Local Agency's scope of work will typically include the following:

-- 1. A detailed purpose and description of the work - 2.
-Services that will be furnished by the Department - 3.
-Services that will be furnished by the consultant - 4.
-Deliverables to be provided - 5.
-Project conditions of the work - 6.
-Schedule for performance of the work - 7.
-Special conditions of the work including applicable standards, specifications, and policies - 8.
+- 1. A detailed purpose and description of the work, - 2.
+Services that will be furnished by the Local Agency, - 3.
+Services that will be furnished by the consultant, - 4.
+Deliverables to be provided, - 5.
+Project conditions of the work, - 6.
+Schedule for performance of the work, - 7.
+Special conditions of the work including applicable standards, specifications, and policies, and - 8.
 Assurance of participation of certified Disadvantaged Business Enterprises (DBE) in Federal-aid projects as Department goals for the Project are established.